apache/cloudstack-docs-install/source/qig.rst

 .. sourcecode:: bash

-   # mkdir /primary
+   # mkdir -p /export/primary
-   # mkdir /secondary
+   # mkdir /export/secondary

 CentOS 6.x releases use NFSv4 by default.
 NFSv4 requires that domain setting matches on all clients.
 In our case, the domain is cloud.priv, so ensure that